What happens after TV's mainframe era ends next February?

 On my old roof antenna and its rotator, I got just about every analog TV station between Santa Barbara and San Diego.
 That included both VHF and UHF signals.
 With that antenna (the top one from Radio Shack) I even got little K35DG, a low-power UHF station at UC San Diego with a signal that puts a deep null in our direction (west-northwest, nearly 200 miles across the Pacific ocean).
 I sent them emails reporting reception and they were amazed.

 For DTV, the Winegard does the best it can, but it's not enough.
-The slight terrain shadowing between here and Broadcast Peak (where most our local TV stations radiate from) makes the two digital signals from there KPMR and KEYT almost impossible to receive.
+The slight terrain shadowing between here and Broadcast Peak (where most our local TV stations radiate from) makes the two digital signals from there — KPMR and KEYT — almost impossible to receive.
 I haven't seen KPMR at all (could be it's not on the air yet), and KEYT's signal on Channel 27 is barely there.
-In fact it's so bad that the one time I got it the signal didn't stay visible long enough for me to shoot a picture of it.
-That's a far cry from KEYT's signal on Channel 3, which was crystalline on our old roof antenna and is still okay with rabbit ears on our old Trinitron in the basement.
+In fact the signal is so bad that I can't keep it visible long enough for me to shoot a picture of it.
+That's a far cry from KEYT's old analog signal on Channel 3, which was crystalline on our old roof antenna and is still okay with rabbit ears on our old Trinitron in the basement.

 My points: